microsoft/accessibility-insights-windows/README.md

   cd accessibility-insights-windows
   ```

+Please

+Do Not

+Accept

+These

+Changes

+I am

+Using

+This to

+Demo

+CLA Assistant

+Thanks

+<3 - Patrick

 #### 2. Open the solution in visual studio
 - Use the `src/AccessibilityInsights.sln` file to open the solution.